etlbox/etlbox.website/doks_v1.8/content/docs/blocking-transformations/pivot.md

 ---
 title: "Pivot"
-description: "The Pivot transformation in ETLBox reshapes data by turning rows into columns."
+description: "The Pivot transformation reshapes your data by turning row values into column headers.
+Using [PivotColumn] and [PivotValue], it organizes values horizontally, making it easier to compare or summarize related data side by side."
-lead: "The ETLBox Pivot transformation offers a simple way to reorganize your data by converting vertical lists into horizontal tables.
-This transformation can be helpful for summarizing data, allowing you to pivot one or more columns and aggregate their values"
+lead: "The Pivot transformation in ETLBox allows you to reshape row-based data into a columnar format by pivoting values.
+This is useful for scenarios such as transforming a long list of time-based values into a table format where each time period becomes a column, or summarizing grouped data into matrix-like output."
 draft: false
 images: []
 menu:
   docs:
     parent: "blocking-transformations"
-weight: 610
+weight: 660
 toc: true
+chatgpt-review: true
 ---

-## Introduction
+## Overview

-The `Pivot` transformation in ETLBox allows you to reshape data by converting rows into columns, effectively pivoting vertical data into a horizontal format.
-This is ideal for summarizing or restructuring data, such as turning a list of monthly values into a single row where each column represents a month.
+The transformation supports strongly-typed input as well as dynamic objects like ExpandoObject.
+Output is always a dynamic object (of type ExpandoObject), regardless of input type.

+You can define:
+- **Pivot columns**: Columns that form the headers.
+- **Pivot values**: Values inserted under those columns.
+- **Pivot rows**: Rows grouped together to produce each output line.

+This transformation can optionally perform aggregations (e.g., `Sum`, `Mean`) if multiple input rows correspond to the same pivot cell.

+### Output Schema

+- The output always consists of ExpandoObject instances.
+- Pivot rows (group keys) are preserved as columns.
+- Pivot column names are derived dynamically, either automatically or using ColumnNameCombination.
+- All pivot values are placed into columns, aggregated as configured.

-### PivotValue and PivotColumns
+### Buffering

-For example, given the following input data:
+The Pivot transformation is a blocking transformation:
+- **Input Buffer**: Stores all input rows before pivoting.
+- **Internal Buffer**: Holds rows grouped by pivot keys until processing.
+- **Output Buffer**: Stores generated output rows, subject to MaxBufferSize.

+Memory consumption depends on:
+- The number of distinct pivot rows (groups).
+- The number of distinct pivot columns.
+- Whether `AddGrandTotalColumn` or `AddGrandTotalRows` is enabled.
+- Whether `KeepEmptyValues` is `true` (results in more uniform, wider rows).

+## Simple Pivot Example

+This example uses the `[PivotColumn]` and `[PivotValue]` attributes to pivot data from rows to columns.
+Each unique value from the pivot column becomes a column header, and the corresponding pivot value fills in the data.

+**Input Data**:
 ```csv
 Month,MonthValue
 Jan,100